google/graphicsfuzz/docs/glsl-reduce-walkthrough.md

 In the above example we deemed a shader job `foo.json` to be interesting if the associated fragment shader `foo.frag` caused the fake compiler to fail with the "`too much indexing`" message.
 Have a look at `glsl-reduce-walkthrough/interestingness_test.py` (which is invoked by `glsl-reduce-walkthrough/interestingness_test` for Linux/Mac, and the corresponding `.bat` file for Windows): it checks precisely this.

 In a different setting we might be interested in reducing with respect to a completely different property, e.g. we might check whether rendering using a given shader causes a device's temperature to exceed some threshold, whether a shader causes a driver to consume more than a certain amount of memory, or whether a shader sends a shader compiler into a seemingly infinite loop.
 Writing the interestingness test is entirely in the hands of the user of glsl-reduce.
+Notice that in each of these examples, the property we care about (temperature, memory or execution time) is non-binary; it needs to be turned into a binary property by using an appropriate limit on the resource in question inside the interestingness test.

 # Bug slippage: the need for a strong interestingness test